Mkeko/Mkeko/README.md

 Kevin 👋

 # 💫 About Me:
-🌱 I’m currently learning C++ , C <br>💬 Ask me about anything <br>⚡ Fun fact : give me something and i will try to learn it
+🌱 I’m currently learning js , node.js <br>💬 Ask me about anything <br>⚡ Fun fact : give me something and i will try to learn it

 ## 🌐 Socials: